petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 ## Troubleshoot VMs created unsuccessfully from VM Image Builder

 By default, VM Image Builder runs deprovisioning code at the end of each image customization phase to *generalize* the image.
-To generalize an image is to set it up for reuse in creating multiple VMs.
+Generalizing an image sets it up for reuse in creating multiple VMs.
 As part of the process, you can pass in VM settings, such as host name and username.

 In Windows, VM Image Builder runs a generic `Sysprep` command.
 However, this command might not be suitable for every successful Windows generalization.
 With VM Image Builder, you can customize the `Sysprep` command.
 VM Image Builder is an image automation tool that's responsible for running `Sysprep` commands successfully.
 But you might need different `Sysprep` commands to make your image reusable.

 In Linux, VM Image Builder runs a generic `waagent -deprovision+user` command.
-For more information, see [Microsoft Azure Linux Agent documentation](https://github.com/Azure/WALinuxAgent#command-line-options).
+For more information, see the [Microsoft Azure Linux Agent documentation](https://github.com/Azure/WALinuxAgent#command-line-options).

 If you're migrating an existing customization and you're using various `Sysprep` or `waagent` commands, you can try the VM Image Builder generic commands.
 If the VM creation fails, use your previous `Sysprep` or `waagent` commands.

 Let's suppose that you used VM Image Builder successfully to create a Windows custom image, but you failed to create a VM successfully from the image.
 For example, the VM creation fails to finish or it times out.
 In this event, do either of the following:

 - Review the Windows Server `Sysprep` documentation.
 - Raise a support request with the Windows Server `Sysprep` customer support team.
-It can help troubleshoot your issue and advise you on the correct `Sysprep` command.
+That team can help troubleshoot your issue and advise you on the correct `Sysprep` command.

 ### Command locations and file names